 A public works official with the town related to us that the ongoing costs are unmanageable: In addition to the loan payment, the town is also facing a monthly power bill of over $3,500–more than $40,000 per year.
 Furthermore, they have been unable to locate an operator with the required certification level to run the plant for the available salary.
 For a town with a small user base, that level of investment is unsustainable.
 “Be careful what you wish for,” said the town official.
 “Everyone was happy that we qualified for funding to build the plant, but we’re finding it requires more people, money, and power to operate, none of which we have.”

 As Triplepoint’s Brady O’Leary puts it, a small town needs the wastewater equivalent of a pickup truck: easy to operate and work on and reliable.
 An activated sludge plant is like a Ferrari, far more complicated and expensive.
 It’s a great piece of machinery, but much more demanding and expensive to keep running.

 As Steve says in the video, give your lagoon a chance!
 Before contemplating scrapping your lagoon system, find out what your options are.

-Also, call Triplepoint at 800-654-9307!
-We believe in lagoons: lagoons are all we do.
-We’re happy to talk to you about your lagoon challenges.
+Contact Triplepoint!
+We believe in lagoons: they’re all we do.
+We’re happy to help you with your lagoon challenges.
 Request a free, no obligation quote for Ares Aeration® or our NitrOx Lagoon Ammonia Removal System.